2025년 6월 고1 모의고사 변형 (31-42번)

 25년 6월 고1 모의고사 38번

-To monitor our ____ is to focus on what's outside of ourselves: what we see, hear, smell, feel, and perhaps even taste.
+To monitor our surroundings is to focus on what's ____ of ourselves: what we see, hear, smell, feel, and perhaps even taste.

-Researchers trying to understand why people sit where they sit or stand ____ they stand in subway and metro trains examined the factors that shape the way riders used and navigated that space in different situations.
+Researchers trying to understand why people sit where they ____ or stand where they stand in subway and metro trains examined the factors that shape the way riders used and navigated that space in different situations.

 25년 6월 고1 모의고사 39번